 In person or not, researching to find the right vehicle is the first step in the car-buying process.
-Consider what factors matter to you most: The size of the vehicle, fuel economy or even the style and color.
+Consider what factors matter to you most.
+Do you care about size, fuel economy or even style and color?
 While you might not be able to explore your new ride in person, YouTube car tours are a great resource to see the specifics a vehicle has to offer.

 2. Set a budget

 After you set your sights on the type of vehicle that you want, it is important to figure out how much you’re willing to spend and set a budget.
-Finding this number takes additional work but is much easier without a salesperson pressuring you.
-Take advantage of being home and consider all contributing factors, such as your salary, fuel, insurance and additional vehicle costs.
+Finding this number takes additional work but is much easier without a salesperson pressuring.
+Consider all contributing factors, such as your salary, fuel, insurance and additional vehicle costs.

 3. Check local inventory